Yixin-F/Yixin-F/README.md

 ## Hi, here 👋
 - 🔭 I'm going to UoE for Ph.D. studies.
-- 🌱 I'm currently working on Robot and SLAM
+- 🌱 I'm currently working on Robot and SLAM.
-- 🏅 I'm a basketball and guitar player
+- 🏅 I'm a basketball and guitar player.
 ###

 <div align="center">